Platoon: Infantry

+↑ Tech Sergeant starting February 1944; ↑ One of them drove the ¼-ton truck; ↑ Staff Sergeant starting February 1944; ↑ Staff Sergeant starting Feb 1944; ↑ One of them drove the ¼-ton truck;

 The mortar platoon was part of the heavy weapons company, which provided heavy weapons support for an infantry battalion.
 Unlike with the machine gun platoons, the mortar platoon was never attached to rifle companies and so always remained under battalion control, with one of the messengers assigned to the battalion command post.
 The instrument and transportation corporals functioned the same within the mortar platoon as they did within the machine gun platoons.
 The platoon also had a combat medic assigned to it from the parent battalion's medical detachment.

 Engineers

 Combat engineers in the US Army during World War II played an important role in supporting other units via their special engineering knowledge and equipment, with a secondary role as a combat unit in their own right.
-This included engineer reconnaissance, building bridges, laying minefields, and breeching obstacles.
+This included engineer reconnaissance, building bridges, laying minefields, and breaching obstacles.
 Each infantry division was assigned an Engineer Combat Battalion, from which an engineer combat company would form part of a regimental combat team.